Everest Base Camp Trek

 • All the government taxes and operating charges of the company

-• Lunch and dinner in Kathmandu
+• Lunch and dinner in Kathmandu, except for one welcome dinner

-• Tips for porter and driver (expected)
+• Tips for trek guides, tour guides, porters, and drivers (expected)

-• City sightseeing entrance fees
+• City sightseeing entrance fees in Kathmandu Valley

-• The rest of the expenses that are not mentioned in the cost include
+• The rest of the expenses that are not mentioned in the cost include section

 Dates & Price